springload/frontend-starter-kit/docs/frontend-checklist.md

 ## HTML

+- [ ] Page translation by Chrome is disabled if appropriate `<meta name="google" content="notranslate">` ([more](https://support.google.com/webmasters/answer/79812)).
+Sometimes clients take the blame for bad translations and it's better to just disable it, but this is a judgement call.
 - [ ] Links with `target="_blank"` use `rel="noopener noreferrer"` to avoid security problems.
 [More info](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/).
 - [ ] Links from user-submitted (untrusted) content use [`rel="nofollow"`](https://support.google.com/webmasters/answer/96569)
 - [ ] Where possible `data-thing` attributes are used to select elements in JS, not classes or ids or tags.